thehimalayanleo/Private-Generative-Models/README.md

 We assume a basic understanding of Expectation-Maximization Algorithm and Differential Privacy (DP):
 1. DP Reference (specifically Gaussian Mechanism on Pg.
 261): https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf

+## Some Design Considerations:
+Since we require positive noise for certain cases especially where data cannot be negative we should have opted for Laplacian Noise.
+However, for a large number of queries & when epsilon < 1, Gaussian Noise tends to perform better.
+So, we use some heurestics like switching negative values to positive (only when required) if the noise pushes values below zero.
+Currently, these heurestics tend to perform well.
+We also have implementations of Laplacian Noise ready in the code & we do get similar results albeit with much higher privacy costs.
+These can be deployed if required too.

 ## Implementation Details Building Blocks:
 1. Local Differential Privacy: Each data-point belongs to a single user & we add noise to maintain privacy accordingly.
 2. K-Means: We run experiments on GMM to test if it performs well with random initialization.
 Unfortunately, it does not.
 So, we implement private K-Means to find a good inital point (priors, means & covariance matrices) for our GMM.